FairJudge: An Adaptive, Debiased, and Consistent LLM-as-a-Judge: Experiments and Results

 As shown in Table~\ref{1}, FairJudge achieves consistently strong performance across all three evaluation benchmarks.
 In particular, on the PandaLM test set with human annotations, FairJudge substantially outperforms comparably sized general-purpose multimodal models in both Agreement and macro-F1, indicating better alignment with human judgment preferences.

 Importantly, these gains cannot be attributed solely to model scale.
-Large-capacity models such as Qwen2.5-72B and DeepSeek-V3-671B do not exhibit uniformly superior judging performance, and their results vary considerably across datasets.
-In contrast, FairJudge demonstrates stable and monotonic improvements across the 2B, 4B, and 8B settings, suggesting that explicit modeling of judging behavior is more critical than increasing parameter count alone.
+Larger general-purpose models such as Qwen2.5-72B and DeepSeek-V3-671B do not exhibit uniformly superior judging performance, and their results vary considerably across datasets.
+In contrast, FairJudge achieves strong performance across the 2B, 4B, and 8B settings, suggesting that judge-specific data construction and staged training provide benefits beyond parameter scale alone.
+We do not interpret these results as a strictly monotonic scaling trend, since different benchmarks and metrics exhibit heterogeneous behavior across model sizes.

-Compared with prior judge-oriented models (e.g., PandaLM, JudgeLM, and FlexVL), FairJudge consistently achieves higher or comparable scores across all benchmarks, indicating stronger generalization rather than overfitting to a specific evaluation setup.
+Compared with prior judge-oriented models (e.g., PandaLM, JudgeLM, and FlexVL), FairJudge achieves higher or comparable scores across the evaluated benchmarks, suggesting that judge-specific training generalizes across these settings rather than only fitting a single evaluation setup.